Jamalseder7008/AuditScheduler/README.txt

 - my current schedule requests.
 - make a new schedule request.

+Makes use of DOM methods for retrieving information from an html document, as well as javascript modifications to those elements to navigate them to the right area of submission.

+https://jamalseder7008.github.io/AuditScheduler/   <- Github page to the full project.

 https://codepen.io/rachelandrew/pen/PNwaZe <- Great resource used in the development in this code. :) Thank you.